osu-tournament-rating/otr-docs/docs/topics/Data.md

 The o!TR team maintains a publicly accessible archive of database replicas to support two key objectives:

 1. Facilitating development and contributions to the official [o!TR repositories](https://github.com/osu-tournament-rating/).
-2. Ensuring interested parties can verify a tournament (which used o!TR to seed or filter registrants) did so in a legitimate manner.
+2. Ensuring that interested parties may verify a tournament using o!TR to seed or filter registrants did so legitimately.

 ## Public Replicas